mb1319/dsde1-computing1/Week-3/README.md

 python -m unittest test_pendulum
 ```

 Correct your code if there are any errors.
 If the output is that it ran tests and everything is 'OK', then that means your functions passed all the tests.
-If 'FAILED' is printed instead, then the lines above where it printed 'FAILED' will list what went wrong including what the answer was that your code produced and what the expected answer was.
+If 'FAILED' is printed instead, then the lines above where it printed 'FAILED' will list what went wrong including what the answer was that your code produced and what the expected answer was..